NikosAlexandris/i.landsat.import/README.md

 In the following examples, work is demoed with the LC81840332014146LGN00 (decompressed and unpacked) scene.

 First grass-y things first: create a Location for this scene.
-It lies inside the WRS2 tile Path 184 and Row 033, which is covered by UTM zone 34N.
-This is done automagically by using the geo-meta-tags that are part of all GeoTIFF files.
+Remember, a Location is defined by one and only spatial reference system.
+The scene in question lies inside the WRS2 tile Path 184 and Row 033, which is covered by UTM zone 34N.
+This is done automagically by using the geo-meta-tags that are part of a GeoTIFF file.

 ```
 grass72 -c LC81840332014146LGN00_B1.TIF /grassdb/l8/